silencewinds/EMCCNNSpectralClassification/README.md

 3.Compared with the simple network, the sensitivity of the structure to SNR is lower, and the amount of information extracted by the network is negatively correlated with the sensitivity.

+4.One-dimensional spectral data were folded in two dimensions and classified by CNN network.
+As one of the components of the later model fusion.

+5.We use PCA algorithm to reduce the dimension of the spectrum to reduce the spectral useless features.
+ The data after dimension reduction were classified by CNN.

 If you have some ideas, please contact me 812116298@qq.com.

 ##Dataset